Jay-Jay-19/gotcha/README.md

 You will need :

 - `node` and `npm` installed globally on your machine.
-- `expo` installed on your mobile phone.
+- `Expo Go` installed on your mobile phone.

 ### Installation